The Developments and Challenges towards Dexterous and Embodied Robotic Manipulation: A Survey: Introduction

 In recent years, robotics technology has made great progress.
 To lay a solid foundation for robotic dexterous manipulation, it is necessary not only for the robot to become more compliant and stable, but also for the end-effector to be more dexterous.
 As shown in Fig. \ref{hand_development}, the robot has gradually developed from the traditional industrial manipulator to the collaborative manipulator\cite{2021AIM}, which can interact with humans and the uncertain environment.
 Meanwhile, there are also some specially designed robots such as the continuum manipulators \cite{2016RAL-Continuum-Manipulators}, which can continuously deform to the desired shape and the soft manipulator\cite{2020RAM-Soft-Arm} made of special soft materials.
 The robot's end-effector has also evolved from the simplest parallel gripper to multi-fingered grippered\cite{2014franchi-technical}, soft underactuated hands\cite{2018TRO-Dexterous-Manipulation}, rigid dexterous hands\cite{2019ICRA-Shadow-Dexterous-Hand}, and highly anthropomorphic hands with fully-actuated design\cite{scirobotics.abb0467}.
 At the same time, with the development of soft robotics technology, some soft grippers and soft hands have gradually developed to mature\cite{2023TRO-Soft-Robotic-Gripper}\cite{2016SR}.
 These advances have provided a solid hardware foundation for robotic dexterous manipulation, greatly improving the robot's manipulation capabilities.

 However, even today, robotic manipulation is still an unresolved and open problem.
-The performance of robotic manipulation is still far from humans' expectation, especially when it comes to hand's dexterous manipulation\cite{2016ISAM-Baxter-research-robot}\cite{2017IndustrialRobot-domestic}.
-Therefore, robotic manipulation is still facing numerous challenges and is a hot topic at the cutting edge of the robotics field.
+The performance of robotic manipulation is still far from humans' expectation, especially when it comes to hand's dexterous manipulation\cite{2016ISAM-Baxter-research-robot}\cite{2017IndustrialRobot-domestic}. {On one hand, the dexterous hands have high degrees of freedom (DoFs), making it difficult to achieve precise control through models.
+On the other hand, the learning-based methods need a large amount of high-quality datasets for training, especially the human demonstration data which can significantly accelerate the training process.} Therefore, robotic manipulation is still facing numerous challenges and is a hot topic at the cutting edge of the robotics field.

-In order to find the optimal solution to realize dexterous robotic manipulation, Liu {\it et al.}\cite{2021Robotics-review} summarized recent progress of deep reinforcement learning (DRL) algorithms in tackling the application problems for robotic manipulation control.
+In order to find the optimal solution to realize dexterous robotic manipulation, Liu {\it et al.}\cite{2021Robotics-review} summarized recent progress of deep reinforcement learning (DRL\textit{}) algorithms in tackling the application problems for robotic manipulation control.
 Furthermore, Mohammed {\it et al.}\cite{2022Sensors-review} specifically divided DRL-based robotic manipulation tasks in cluttered environments into three categories for review.
 Fang {\it et al.}\cite{2019Springer-survey} reviewed the art of imitation learning (IL) for robotic manipulation from three aspects including demonstration, representation, and learning algorithms.
 However, these reviews only focus on the isolated learning algorithms and lack a more comprehensive summary on the developments and challenges of robotic manipulation.